stevenkarl/Final_Project-CSCI-2270/README.md

 Open Issues/Bugs:
   At this point I have tested my code numerous times and I have solved all the bugs that I found.
 I have run it many times since and I haven't found any more up to this point.
 I don't think that there are any bugs at this point that I know of.

+Specifications:
+  The main file and the header file are in this repository for your access.

 Phase 1: